 Attendance

-Due to the nature of this course there is no formal attendance policy.
+Due to the nature of this course, there is no formal attendance policy.
 However, students are expected to follow the course outline and will be held responsible for all content covered in the syllabus and expected to meet all posted deadlines.

 Make-Up Policy

-Due to the nature of this course there is no formal make-up or excused absences policy.
+Due to the nature of this course, there is no formal make-up or excused absences policy.
 You have several weeks to complete quizzes and assignments throughout the semester.
 However, if an extraordinary circumstance occurs and a deadline needs to be missed or cannot be completed in the time assigned you must contact the instructor immediately to explain the circumstances and the instructor will weigh the merits of the request and render a decision.
 When feasible, the student must notify the instructor about this prior to the occurrence, but in no case shall such notification occur more than one week after the absence.
 Appropriate documentation for all excused absences is required.
 Please see the Tiger Cub for more information on excused absences.

 Professionalism